apache/skywalking/docs/en/concepts-and-designs/lal.md

 `slowSql` aims to convert LogData to DatabaseSlowStatement.
 It extracts data from `parsed` result and save them as DatabaseSlowStatement.
 SlowSql will not abort or edit logs, you can use other LAL for further processing.
 SlowSql will reuse `service`, `layer` and `timestamp` of extractor, so it is necessary to use `SlowSQL` after setting these.
 We require a log tag `"LOG_KIND" = "SLOW_SQL"` to make OAP distinguish slow SQL logs from other log reports.

+**Note**, slow SQL sampling would only flag this SQL in the candidate list.
+The OAP server would run statistic per service and only persistent the top 50 every 10(controlled by `topNReportPeriod: ${SW_CORE_TOPN_REPORT_PERIOD:10}`) minutes by default.

 An example of JSON sent to OAP is as following:
 ``` json
 [